Provisioning in applications

 - Account management – Use Okta to create and assign user names, profiles, and permissions and binding your users' accounts to a single corporate user ID and password.

-- Configuring rules and workflows – You can require specific passwords, synchronize and import groupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups. from applications, and automatically deprovision users in Okta, AD, or LDAP.
+- Configuring rules and work flows – You can require specific password rules, synchronize and import groups from applications, and automatically deprovision users in Okta, AD, or LDAP.

 - Reports – You can generate reports and audit trails to help you ensure efficient account usage.